Key takeaways

 What is a WiFi gateway?

 Essentially, a WiFi gateway is a device that combines the purpose of both a modem and a router.
-Separately, a modem is a device that connects your smart devices with your ISP (internet service provider), while a router is a device that translates the modem’s data and distributes it as a WiFi signal to many devices.
+Separately, a modem is a device that connects your smart devices with your ISP (internet service provider), while a router is a device that translates the modem’s data and distributes it as an apartment building WiFi signal to many devices.

 So, a WiFi gateway is a hardware device that has the function of both a modem and a router in a single device.